chetnashah/webconcepts/ios-work/PushNotification/ApplicationCallbacks.md

 https://pusher.com/docs/beams/guides/handle-incoming-notifications/ios/

+There are actually many cases to consider here: https://medium.com/fantageek/push-notification-in-ios-46d979e5f7ec#:~:text=If%20your%20delegate%20implements%20both%20methods%2C%20the%20app,the%20appropriate%20information%20in%20the%20launch%20options%20dictionary.

+## Case 1: Foreground
+### Loud push

+1. No system alert
+2. `application:didReceiveRemoteNotification:fetchCompletionHandler:` is called

+### Silent push

+1. No system alert
+2. `application:didReceiveRemoteNotification:fetchCompletionHandler:` is called

+## Case 2: Background
+### Loud push

+1. System alert
+2. No method called
+3. Tap notification and `application:didReceiveRemoteNotification:fetchCompletionHandler:` is called
+4. Tap on App Icon and nothing is called

+### Silent push

+1. System alert
+2. `application:didReceiveRemoteNotification:fetchCompletionHandler:` is called.
+If app is suspended, its state changed to UIApplicationStateBackground
+3. Tap notification and `application:didReceiveRemoteNotification:fetchCompletionHandler:` is called
+4. Tap on App Icon and nothing is called

+## Case 3: Terminated
+### Loud push

+1. System alert
+2. No method called
+3. Tap notification and `application:didFinishLaunchingWithOptions:` with `launchOptions`, `application:didReceiveRemoteNotification:fetchCompletionHandler:` is called
+4. Tap on App Icon and `application:didFinishLaunchingWithOptions:` is called with launchOptions set to nil

+### Silent push

+1. System alert
+2. `application:didReceiveRemoteNotification:fetchCompletionHandler:` is called.
+If app was not killed by user, it is woke up and state changed to UIApplicationStateInactive.
+3. Tap notification and `application:didFinishLaunchingWithOptions:` with launchOptions, `application:didReceiveRemoteNotification:fetchCompletionHandler:` is called
+4. Tap on App Icon and `application:didFinishLaunchingWithOptions:` is called with launchOptions set to nil

 ### open URL - application(_:open:options:)

 Asks the delegate to open a resource specified by a URL, and provides a dictionary of launch options.